Exploiting Invariance in Training Deep Neural Networks: Motivations

-\textbf{Case 2 (forward correction)}: From the forward correction point of view, standardization using global statistics results in standardized columns, while using local statistics results in standardized rows.
+\textbf{Case 2 (forward correction)}: Instead of the Newton's method, we adopt a forward correction point of view.
+Simple forward corrections include standardization using global statistics, which results in standardized columns, while using local statistics results in standardized rows.
 In terms of convergence rate, using global statistics is slightly superior, as after correction $\frac{1}{N}H=\frac{1}{N}X^t{X}$ is guaranteed to have unit diagonal.
 Therefore, the loss landscape has better statistical properties and convergence is accelerated.\footnote{Normalization with local statistics works on $XX^t$, which is less related to the convergence.} However, standardization with either local or global statistics does not remove correlations between features.
 On an elongated energy landscape, gradient descent algorithms generally do not converge in one step and the optimal solution cannot be found under an arbitrary basis change.
+The following proposition demonstrates that forward correction can achieve the power of Newton's method if we (1) \textit{decorrelate the feature columns with global statistics} and (2) use a learning rate $1.0$.

+\begin{prop} The optimal solution can be found in one step with the forward correction if and only if the feature columns are standardized and uncorrelated. \end{prop}